 The bottom line is to always choose 100% natural oil if you can but there may be a problem with the price.

 Namely, this oil is quite rare and therefore expensive.
-For example, on Amazon we found Moroccan oil at a price starting from $4 Fl Oz to $100 Fl Oz.
+For example, on Amazon we found Moroccan oil at a price starting from $4 to $100 for one ounce.
 However, be careful when shopping online.
 The original pure Moroccan oil is sourced exclusively from Morocco.
 It would be safest for you to buy it from acquaintances or friends who are traveling on vacation to Morocco.
 It’s not cheap there either.
 Moroccans use it a lot and call it liquid gold.

 Moroccan oil-based hair products such as shampoos, conditioners, masks, and styling products are cheaper.
 However, the concentration of active substances in these products is far weaker, so the effects will be weaker.
 In addition, with industrial preparations, we always risk getting the undesirable effects of chemicals in addition to the benefits of one product.